davesheinbein/SEI-CC-8/work/w04/d3/01-03-express-middleware/express-middleware.md

 Verify that clicking the **Add To-Do** link displays the page with the form - bravo!

-#### IMPORTANT:  To create (or update) data takes two separate requests that match two different routes mapped to two different controller actions.
+#### Implementing the second-request functionality

+Again, creating (or updating) data can take two separate requests - it depends upon the design of the app.

+Let's get started implementing that second-request responsible for creating the new to-do on the backend...

+#### Step 1 - Identify the "proper" Route

 **Check the [Routing Chart](https://gist.github.com/jim-clark/17908763db7bd3c403e6) and slack the proper route (HTTP Method & Endpoint) for creating data on the server**

-Checking the form - we're in business!
+#### Step 2 - Create the UI that issues the request

+The `<form>` is the UI and it's ready for business!

+When the form is submitted, its attributes determine what HTTP request will be:

+- `method` attribute holds the HTTP method/verb
+- `action` attribute holds the endpoint

 > Check [this](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) out if you want to learn more about HTML Forms.

-#### Creating To-Dos on the Server

-Okay, we now see a form for entering the new to do, let's follow the same process for the second of the two requests:

-1. ✅ Determine proper route
+✅ Step 1 - Determine proper route

-2. ✅ Create UI
+✅ Step 2 - Create UI

 #### Step 3 - Define the Route